pilotmoon/popclipweb/site/dev/applescript-actions.md

 An AppleScript action runs AppleScript code.
 AppleScript's strength is in automation, since it can be used to control other apps.

-The script may be supplied either as a plain text script (`.applescript` file), or as a compiled script (`.scpt` file, created in the Script Editor app).

 ## Properties

 An AppleScript action is defined by the presence of either an `applescript`,